 To determine the ambient monitoring sites near SSG in Fulton County, GA, the GA AAMP considered the modeled emission data which was generated by the Planning and Support Program of GA EPD.
 Dispersion models of the ethylene oxide emissions data from the facility were conducted to determine concentrations of ethylene oxide around the facility.
 This model is shown in the following figures.
-The modeled values are shown in micrograms per cubic meter ( $\mu g/m^3$ ) and identified nearby residential areas with ethylene oxide concentrations above the annual AAC.
-Due to the limited availability of acceptable locations which can be considered ambient air in the industrialized area surrounding SSG, the GA AAMP identified two acceptable sampling locations within approximately $\frac{1}{4}$ mile of the facility for the purposes of the ethylene oxide study.
-The sampling sites are located in the primary and secondary downwind directions from SSG.
+The modeled values are shown in micrograms per cubic meter (μg/m3) and identified nearby residential areas with ethylene oxide concentrations above the annual AAC.
+Due to the limited availability of acceptable locations which can be considered ambient air in the industrialized area surrounding SSG, the GA AAMP identified two acceptable sampling locations within approximately 1⁄4 mile and 1⁄2 mile of the facility for the purposes of the ethylene oxide study.
+The sampling sites are both located in the primary downwind direction from SSG, and can also be used for spatial comparisons.
 These locations were selected due to areas of highest modeled concentrations and the identification of vulnerable populations in the vicinity of the facility.
 Both sampling locations are within or adjacent to a residential community, and no other acceptable monitoring sites were identified during the investigation.